AahmedRadwan/iotlab_privacy/iotlab_policy.md

-#This privacy notice for smart_lines (*we." "us." or our"), describes how and why we might collect, store, use, and/or share ("process") your information
+#This privacy notice for radwan (*we." "us." or our"), describes how and why we might collect, store, use, and/or share ("process") your information
 ‘when you use our services ("Services"), such as when you

- Download and use our mobile application (facelook). or any other application of ours that links to this privacy notice Engage with us in other related ways, including any sales, marketing, or events
+ Download and use our mobile application (iotlab). or any other application of ours that links to this privacy notice Engage with us in other related ways, including any sales, marketing, or events

 Questions or concerns?
 Reading this privacy notice will help you understand your privacy rights and choices.
 If you do not agree with our policies and